Unlearnable Examples Give a False Sense of Data Privacy: Understanding and Relearning: Method

-\emph{Insight 2: Perturbation features tend to overfit \textbf{shallow} layers rather than deep layers because the prior can trap the models easily.} To show that, we first trained a ResNet-18~\cite{resnet} model on clean CIFAR-10~\cite{cifar} denoted by $M_{c}$, which achieves 92.41\% accuracy on CIFAR-10 test data.
-We randomly initialized a ResNet-18 and replaced the first two residual blocks with the first two residual blocks of $M_{c}$.
-Then we froze these replaced blocks’ parameters and denoted this ResNet-18 by $M^S$.
-Similarly, we randomly initialized another ResNet-18 and replaced the last two residual blocks with the last two residual blocks of $M_{c}$.
-Then we froze these replaced blocks’ parameters and denoted this ResNet18 by $M^D$ (details in Fig.~\ref{shallow_deep} (a) and more results of other models and datasets can be found in Appendix Sec.~\ref{Appendix-deep-shallow}).
-Finally, we trained $M^S$ and $M^D$ on CIFAR-10 unlearnable data individually.
-Training results are presented in Fig.~\ref{shallow_deep} (b).
-It is shown that $M^S$ performs better on CIFAR-10 test data, which proves that shallow layers are capable of learning the correct features at the beginning of the training (like $M^S$).
-However, when shallow layers are overfitting, even if deep layers are in the right state (like $M^D$), shallow layers will pass the wrong activation and corrupt the model to an overfitting way.
-In this case, how to prevent shallow layers from overfitting is crucial to break unlearnable samples' data protective ability.
-This phenomenon inspired us to propose a progressive staged training strategy that adjusts the learning rate to slow down the learning process of shallow layers gradually to avoid overfitting.
+\emph{Insight 2: Compared to deeper layers, correctly guiding the model's \textbf{shallow} layers to learn image semantic features plays a crucial role in preventing the model from becoming trapped in learning unlearnable perturbation features.} As shown in Fig.~\ref{arch}, to demonstrate such insight, we first trained a ResNet-18~\cite{resnet} model on clean CIFAR-10~\cite{cifar} denoted by $\bm{\theta}_{c}$, which achieves 92.41\% accuracy on CIFAR-10 test data.
+Then, a ResNet-18 was randomly initialized and the first two residual blocks were supplanted with the initial two residual blocks from $\bm{\theta}_{c}$.
+The parameters of these replaced blocks were then set to be unmodifiable.
+This modified model is denoted as $\bm{\theta}_u^S$.
+Similarly, we randomly initialized another ResNet-18 and replaced the last two residual blocks with the last two residual blocks of $\bm{\theta}_{c}$.
+Then we froze these replaced blocks' parameters and denoted this ResNet18 by $\bm{\theta}_u^D$.
+Finally, we trained $\bm{\theta}_u^S$ and $\bm{\theta}_u^D$ on CIFAR-10 unlearnable data individually.
+Training results are presented in Fig.~\ref{curves} (more results of other architectures and datasets can be found in Sec. \ref{Observations_for_insights}).

+Our findings demonstrate that $\bm{\theta}_u^S$ performs better on CIFAR-10 test data, which proves that we should concentrate on the training process of a model's shallow layers if we aim to overcome unlearnable examples (like $\bm{\theta}_u^S$).
+This is because incorrect activation signals transmitted from the shallow layers can easily mislead the deeper layers, even if the deep layers themselves correctly learn image semantic features (like $\bm{\theta}_u^D$), which leads the whole model trapped in unlearnable perturbation features learning.

+In this case, correctly guiding the model's shallow layers to learn image semantic features is crucial for undermining the protective capability of unlearnable examples.
+This insight prompted us to implement a learning rate scheduling strategy.
+We gradually diminish the learning process from the shallow to the deeper layers of the model to retain the image semantic features already learned by the model and break the learning trap created by unlearnable perturbations.